river06/leetcode2/README.md

 #### `construct tree`
 - **construct binary tree from preorder and inorder traversal**: pre-order starts with root
+- **construct binary tree from postorder and inorder traversal**: post-order ends with root

 #### `pass min and max`
 - **validate binary search tree**: can pass down min and max.
 Don't have to return them.
 Also, be careful of minimum and maximum values of integer.